The Bankrate promise

-Here is a list of information that can usually be found on your declaration page of insurance:
+Here is a list of information that can usually be found on your declarations page of insurance:

-When you purchase a new insurance policy, review your declaration page and make sure the information is accurate.
-Don’t wait until you need to file a claim before realizing there is an error, like a wrong deductible or policy type.
-It will be much harder to get those things corrected when you are in the process of filing a claim.
+When you purchase a new insurance policy, review your declarations page and make sure the information is accurate.
+Do not wait until you need to file a claim before realizing an error, like an incorrect deductible.

 If you have questions about anything listed on your declarations page, reach out to an agent.

-After purchasing an insurance policy, you’ll be given a copy of your entire policy, which includes the declaration page.
-Depending on your insurance company, this document might have been provided in hard copy form or sent electronically, depending on your insurance company and the option you selected when signing up for your policy.
+After purchasing an insurance policy, you will receive a copy of your entire policy, including the declarations page.
+This document might be provided in hard copy form or sent electronically, depending on your insurance company and the option you selected when signing up for your policy.

-If you have a copy of your insurance policy forms on hand, your declaration page will be at the front of the document.
+If you have a copy of your insurance policy forms on hand, your declarations page will be at the front of the document.
 It will usually contain a heading that says “Declarations Page” or a similar designation.
-If you don’t have a copy of your insurance policy, you can easily get one from your insurance provider by calling an agent or contacting the company’s customer service team.
+If you do not have a copy of your insurance policy, you can easily get one from your insurance provider by calling an agent or contacting the company’s customer service team.

 If you’re having trouble reading your policy, an insurance agent can walk you through it.